changjie-lin/rockshell/README.md

-# Intetresting Shell Scripts
+# Interesting Shell Scripts

-## echo output with colors
+- Change the output color of echo